Why consumers prefer in-store advertising ?

 What are the opportunities for brands ?

-The assessment of advertising may differ in your home market, but the 4th POPAI France barometer confirmed earlier findings: about 1000 on-line participants — sampled to reflect a close match to population demographics — appreciate instore advertising as the form that encourages most to purchase.
+The assessment of advertising may differ in your home market, but the 4th POPAI France barometer confirmed earlier findings: about 1000 on-line participants appreciate in-store advertising as the form that encourages most to purchase.
 A relief for our POP-sector, and all participants in the selling process.

 The materials that have the most impact are POS displays (68%) and testers (60%).
 Posters (52%) and shelf talkers (45%) also turn out to be very effective.
 The effectiveness of digital screens remains limited.